Dominant Language Constellations (DLC)

 Ibrahim.
 N. C. (Forthcoming).
 Metaphorical affordances of DLC artefacts in pre-service teacher education: developing a translanguaging stance.
 In Zhongfeng, T. & Lau, S. Translanguaging in Action in English-Medium Classrooms: A Resource Book for Teachers.
 Bloomsbury Academic.

 Fernández-Berkes, Éva and Suzanne Flynn (2020).Where DLC Meets Multilingual Syntactic Development.
-In: Lo Bianco J., Aronin L. (eds) Dominant Language Constellations: A Perspective on Present-day Multilingualism.
+In: Lo Bianco J., Aronin L. (eds) Dominant Language Constellations: A New Perspective on Multilingualism.
 Educational Linguistics, vol 47.(pp. 57-74).
 Springer, Cham. https://doi.org/10.1007/978-3-030-52336-7_4

 Gísladóttir, Guðrún (2021).
 Languages as Ways of Being: The Linguistic Biography of a Nordic Nomad.
 In: Aronin L., Vetter E. (eds) Dominant Language Constellations Approach in Education and Language Acquisition.
 Educational Linguistics, vol 51. (pp.225-240) Springer, Cham. https://doi.org/10.1007/978-3-030-70769-9_11